-These are the basics that should keep you going while you search for a good VPN.
+These are the basics that should keep you going while searching for a good VPN.

-When you’re looking for a VPN that will protect you from hackers the best, there are several things to look for:
+When you’re looking for the best VPN to protect you from hackers, there are several things to look for:

-Kill-switch: this feature disconnects you from the internet if the VPN protection drops.
+Kill Switch: This feature disconnects you from the internet if the VPN protection drops.
 That way, you will not accidentally leak your data online if you suffer an unexpected bump in your VPN connection.

 Secure protocols: VPN protocols (the approaches to setting up a VPN connection) evolve over time.
-OpenVPN and IKEv2 are the current industry leaders in security and are used by good VPNs.
-Avoid those that still use L2TP, IPsec and PPTP.
+OpenVPN and IKEv2 are the current industry leaders in security and are used by all good VPNs.
+Avoid those that still use L2TP, IPsec, and PPTP.

 Supported platforms: If you want to be safe from hackers, then you want a VPN on all your devices.
-Get one that supports the most platforms (as an aside, a single Surfshark account comes with unlimited installs).
+Get one that supports most platforms (e.g., Surfshark works on most platforms and offers unlimited installs).

 Price: the best VPNs are all paid.
 This is not an opinion, it’s a rule.
 Revenue gives VPNs the funds to fix, develop, and hone the product, as well as keep its servers and security measures up-to-date.

-Hackers are a danger online, but you can take steps to protect yourself.
-One of the biggest and easiest measures you can take today is to get a VPN.
+The internet has, sadly, become a dangerous place.
+If you’re worried about hackers stealing your money or data, get tools like a VPN!
 Encryption and hiding your IP will cover many of your vulnerabilities without you even noticing it.
-So invest in a VPN that will protect you from hackers today!
+So why not invest in a VPN that will protect you from hackers?